 It is absolutely comparable to metaflow and is probably better at ML related tasks than metaflow.
 It’s definitely more on thr ML side than data engineering

 For example take a look at pytorch, onnx, tensorflow integrations and also data frames.
 Also map tasks, spark etc. it has opinionated docker build system for folks who want to use it, it maintains strong reproducibility and is fast to Iterate on.
-We would love to know from the data science team if they think anything in Flyte can be improved for them.

 I think the community would be happy to chime in here